 - Setting up a relationship between these components

-With its level of security and reliability, it’s most commonly employed in settings that require server-based analytical environments, such as the banking industry.
+With its high level of security and reliability, AMQP is most commonly employed in settings that require server-based analytical environments, such as the banking industry.
 However, it’s not widely used elsewhere.
-Due to its heaviness, it’s not suitable for IoT sensor devices with limited memory.
+Due to its heaviness, AMQP is not suitable for IoT sensor devices with limited memory.
 As a result, its use is still quite limited within the world of the IoT.

 DDS (Data Distribution Service)

-DDS (Data Distribution Service) is another scalable IoT protocol that enables high-quality communication in IoT.
+DDS is another scalable IoT protocol that enables high-quality communication in IoT.
 Similar to the MQTT, DDS also works to a publisher-subscriber model.

 HTTP (HyperText Transfer Protocol)

-We’ve briefly touched on the HTTP (HyperText Transfer Protocol) model before.
+We’ve briefly touched on the HTTP model before.
 As mentioned, the HTTP protocol is not preferred as an IoT standard because of its cost, battery life, huge power consumption, and weight issues.